 Tips for Ensuring Balanced Milk Intake

-- Feed on Demand: Allow your baby to nurse whenever they show hunger cues, making certain they get both foremilk and hindmilk.
+- Feed on Demand: Nurse whenever your baby shows hunger cues.
+This helps them get both foremilk and hindmilk naturally.

 - Switch Sides: Alternate breasts during feedings to encourage more complete milk transfer and a mix of both types.

-- Monitor Output: Keep track of your baby’s wet and dirty diapers to confirm they’re getting enough nutrition.
+- Monitor Output: Track wet and dirty diapers to confirm your baby is getting enough nutrition overall.

 Frequently Asked Questions